 The smallest average loss was for the Buy on Green to Yellow strategy.
 That makes sense because the stocks are already getting close to the top of the Red Zone … where they will get stopped out if they close in the Red Zone.

 Having that tighter stop loss point, however, meant more losers overall than winners and a smaller average gain.

 Pretty interesting, isn’t it?

-I’ll be writing more about this in the weeks to come.
-For now, I’d say that the evidence is pretty clear that it’s time to go Green,
+We’ll be writing more about this in the weeks to come.
+For now, we’d say that the evidence is pretty clear that it’s time to go Green,